Sophia2024/Sophia2024/README.md

 I am SC.

 I am a student at UT austin interested in Psychology.
+I am a senior student exploring data science and its possibilities for research.

 Here are some ideas to get you started: